aerospike/aerospike-client-python/doc/data_mapping.rst

     It is important to consider how other clients connected to the Aerospike database write booleans in order to maintain cross client compatibility.
     For example, if there is a client that reads and writes booleans as integers, then another Python client working with the same data should do the same thing.

-    ``send_bool_as`` can be set so the client writes Python booleans as integers or the new server boolean type.
+    ``send_bool_as`` can be set so the client writes Python booleans as integers or the Aerospike native boolean type.

     All versions before ``6.x`` wrote Python booleans as ``AS_BYTES_PYTHON``.